 Concerns over these collaboration agreements emerged soon after they were enacted.
 The primary criticism was that these programs delegated authority to state and local law enforcement agents over what many considered a federal responsibility solely, and allowed agents to use what is often perceived as undue discretion to shape immigration enforcement decisions.
-These agreements have resulted in deterioration of trust between community members and their police forces and a substantial legal liability for LEAs.
+These agreements to ICE enforcement policies have resulted in deterioration of trust between community members and their police forces and a substantial legal liability for LEAs.

 The Trump administration’s broad enforcement priorities and repeated attacks on immigrants and sanctuary cities have contributed to these agreements’ expanded use.As of January 2016, ICE had 287(g) agreements with 32 law enforcement agencies in 16 states.
 As of September 2020, ICE has 150 287(g) agreements in 32 states.
 The CAP program screens inmates in more than 4,300 federal, state, and local jails daily.
 With the end of the Obama-era Priority Enforcement Program and reinstatement of the more sweeping Secure Communities program, ICE more heavily depends on LEAs’ collaboration to carry out its deportation priorities.